bor0/gidti/manuscript/chapter4.md

 # 4. Programming in Idris

-In this chapter we will introduce Idris' syntax, by defining functions and types.
+In this chapter, we will introduce Idris' syntax, by defining functions and types.

 Depending on what level of abstraction we are working with, types and proofs can give us a kind of security based on some truths we take for granted (axioms).
 In fact, this is how we develop code on a daily basis, as software engineers.
-We have a list of axioms, for example a `foreach` loop in a programming language, and starting from it we build abstractions.
+We have a list of axioms, for example, a `foreach` loop in a programming language, and starting from it we build abstractions.
 However, this is not always easy to achieve.
 For example, consider a scenario where we have a button that is supposed to download a PDF document.
 In order to prove that it works as expected, we must first pick the abstraction level we will be working on, and then proceed by defining software requirements (what is a PDF, what is a download).
 So, we first have to define our **specifications**, and then we can proceed with proving correctness.

 Idris, even though a research language, can still have its own uses.
-It is a Turing complete language, which means that it has the same expressive power as other programming languages, for example Java, or C++.
+It is a Turing complete language, which means that it has the same expressive power as other programming languages, for example, Java, or C++.

 Idris can be downloaded and installed via www.idris-lang.org/download.